Hair Transplant Salt Lake City UT

 What is hair transplantation?

 In the past, people losing their hair have tried various non-surgical options for regrowing hair, to very mixed results.
 Surgical transplantation involves taking a patch of hair-bearing scalp from the lower back of the head, where the hair follicles are still functioning normally.
 The scalp is then stretched together and sewn up.
 The patch is transplanted where the patient has lost his or her hair.
 This procedure leaves a thin scar on the back of the scalp.
-This scar can bother people if exposed by wearing the hair short.
+This scar can bother people if exposed by wearing their hair short.

 The newest transplantation method is called follicular unit extraction (FUE), where follicles are removed and transplanted one by one.
 Dr. Ward uses new NeoGraft® technology to further enhance his transplantation results.